jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 The built-in terminal is a wonderful idea.
 You can pull it up with control + '&#96;', on either mac or windows.
 You can also pull it up from dragging up from the bottom of the screen.

+## Debugging

+To do multi-line debugging, all you have to do is hold down `shift` before you hit `return`.

 ## Code Completion